 In this episode, we discuss an odd question by Karen, who we suspect has Iranian friends that keep telling her, “don’t be tired”.
 This is the translation of the term, “khaste nabashi”, and it’s maybe one of the most important things you should learn about Iran and Iranians.

-During this episode, we also tackle other topics, such as…
+We also tackle other topics, such as…

 - How should I use the Persian term “khaste nabaashi” (“don’t be tired”)?